Ray-Way Products

 During this BunBurner Gold attempt I lost a bunch of time at the gas pumps, trying to get the needed gas receipts.
 On a SaddleSore, lost time is not much of an issue, but during a BunBurner Gold, the lost time cost me the gold.
 The SaddleSores are easy; the BunBurner Golds are incredibly difficult; they can sometimes be dangerous; and they require expensive radar detectors (such as the Valentine used by some Iron Butt riders).

-Bottom line: my BunBurner Gold attempt was a 30 minutes beyond the 24-hour cutoff.
+Bottom line: my BunBurner Gold attempt was 30 minutes beyond the 24-hour cutoff.
 The riding was pretty straightforward, but the gas stops were sometimes not.
-I'm calling it a "BunBurner silver."
+I'm calling it a "BunBurner Silver."

 That's about it for now; until the next one ...